wtbenica/text-clock/README.md

    Restart GNOME Shell for the changes to take effect, On X11, press Alt+F2, type `r`, and then press Enter.
 On Wayland, log out and back in.

-3. After installation, you may delete the repository or the downloaded and extracted files.
+3. After installation, you may delete the cloned repository.
 To only clean up the build artifacts, run:
    ```bash
    make clean
    ```